MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-plan-production-operations-overview.md

 ---
-title: Plan production operations overview
+title: Overview of the plan production operations business process area
 description: Get an overview of the business process area for planning production in the plan to produce end-to-end business process in Dynamics 365 solutions. ms.date: 12/06/2023 ms.topic: conceptual
 author: edupont04
 ms.author: annekrupke
 ---
-# Plan production operations overview
+# Overview of the plan production operations business process area

 ***Applies to: Dynamics 365 Supply Chain Management***